 a slice beet wellington with gravy, mashed potato

-I always make two small Wellingtons out of one puff pastry sheet, because it’s easier to handle, you can decorate both differently, and you can leave one in the oven to keep it warm.
+I like to make two smaller Wellingtons out of one puff pastry sheet because it’s easier to handle, and they look great when served.
+Plus, you can leave one in the oven to keep warm.
+If you prefer making one large Wellington, simply skip the step where you cut the pastry in half.
+Both versions will taste just as delicious!

-Are you looking for an entirely vegan menu for Christmas or Thanksgiving dinner?
-Then I can highly recommend you to serve this Beet Wellington with one of these festive vegan recipes:
+If you’re planning a fully vegan menu for Christmas or Thanksgiving, I highly recommend serving this Beet Wellington alongside these festive vegan dishes:

 📖 Recipe